ISA-tools/ISAcreator/README.md

 > The purpose of this agreement is to clearly define the terms under which intellectual property has been contributed to ISAcreator and thereby allow us to defend the project should there be a legal dispute regarding the software at some future time.

+For a list of contributors, please see <http://github.com/ISA-tools/ISAcreator/contributors>

 ## License

 CPAL License, available at <http://isatab.sourceforge.net/licenses/ISAcreator-license.html>